erlingto/TDT4173-Machine-Learning/README.md

 ### Train and Evaluate
 In this mode, the program will train the selected model on the whished parameters.
 The program gives the possibility to save and load trained classifier weights.
 There are options for plotting statistics about the training prosess like the loss plot per epoch.
+The program then proceedes to evaluate the model.
+The training phase can be skipped, in that case the program will only evaluate the model.

 ### Conduct a study
 In this mode, the program will conduct a study on the selected classifier for finding the best hyperparameters.
 Both the number of trials and hyperparameters' value range is configurable.